bethpol/bethpol.github.io/README.md

+# Elizabeth Polito's Portfolio

-This is a personal website powered by Quarto hosted on Github pages.
+This is a personal website created with Quarto.